NativeScript/docs-v7/navigation.md

 import frameModule = require("ui/frame");
 var topmost = frameModule.topmost();
 ```

-#Navigating to a Module
+### Navigate by Page Name

-You can navigate to another page by using the **navigate** method of the topmost frame instance.
-The navigate method has different overloads which let you navigate to a page module by specifying its name (just like you specify application.mainModule):
+You can specify the page to which you want to navigate by its file name.

 ``` JavaScript
 topmost.navigate("app/details-page");
 ```
 ``` TypeScript
 topmost.navigate("app/details-page");
 ```

-#Navigating with a Factory Function
+### Navigate with Factory Function

-Another overload which you can use to navigate is the one which accepts a factory function returning a page instance:
+You can specify the page to which you want to navigate by a factory function which returns the page instance.

 ``` JavaScript
 var factoryFunc = function () {
     var label = new labelModule.Label();